DOMESTIC VIOLENCE & AVO DEFENCE

 Domestic Violence Specialist

 Mr Joshua Jung has a particular focus on Domestic Violence matters and is highly experienced in contesting AVOs and defending domestic violence charges.
-He maintains a 94% success rate in contested domestic violence hearings.
+He is known for providing straightforward, transparent, and realistic advice.

 “At the core of every case is an accused person who is entitled to the fundamental presumption of innocence.”